-Your encouragement is critically important to your child's success and how you react to challenge is more important than your prior knowledge in a subject area.
-We know it may seem daunting when you struggle to interpret your child's homework assignment, but if they see you model confidence, enthusiasm and joy in the learning process you're teaching them the most important skill of all, resiliency!
+Your encouragement is critically important to your child's success and how you react to challenges is more important than your prior knowledge in a subject area.
+We know it may seem daunting when you struggle to interpret your child's homework assignment, but if they see you model confidence, enthusiasm, and joy in the learning process you're teaching them the most important skill of all, resiliency!

 2. Put your first-language first.

-English speaking families are are often concerned that spending time practicing English will confuse their child's work in French, but research shows the opposite to be true.
+English-speaking families are often concerned that spending time practicing English will confuse their child's work in French, but research shows the opposite to be true.
 Having a strong foundation in English is key to grasping additional languages.
 The sooner a child can feel confident in their first language, the sooner their brain can make space for a second.

 If your child has a strong foundation in the English phonetic code, they are more likely to succeed in a French Immersion classroom.
 Read our blog, "What is Phonics?" to learn more about this code and why it's critical to reading success.